Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/ampli.md

 1. Update Source runtime.
 In the web app open the **Connections > Source** modal.
 From the dropdown, update the source to a non-`(Itly)` runtime.

-2. Go to the **Implementation** page, then select the new Source for detailed setup and usage instructions.
+2. Follow steps on this page for detailed setup and usage instructions.

 3. Remove legacy Itly dependencies from your project.